 There’s quite a bit to discuss as it relates to shirt collars, including how to make collars work with your face shape (you can identify yours with our face shape guide).
 To that end, we’ve created a guide to shirt collars that we invite you to take a look at.

-A shirt’s cuffs are another formality indicator.
+As explained above, shirt’s cuffs are another component that helps establish your level of desired formality.
 The three main styles for men’s dress shirts are barrel, single, and double/French.
 All of these are represented graphically below:

 Like collars, there’s much to know about shirt cuffs.
 As such, we created a separate page on dress shirt cuffs with all the information you need.